mrjones-plip/offline-boggle-boards/readme.md

 This project is the answer to the question, "What's the easiest way to play Boggle on a flight?", but being frustrated that options in the app store all are ad laden.

-If you load this app on your laptop while online, it will continue to work without Internet connectivity.
-Mobile phone support coming soon!
+If you load this app on your  while online, it will continue to work without Internet connectivity.

 ![Board Example](./offline.boggle.boards.png)